serendipty01/coop/docs/USER_GUIDE.md

 ### SSO

-Learn how to configure SSO using Okta SAML.
+Learn how to configure SSO using SAML or OIDC.

-Coop only supports SSO through Okta SAML.
+Coop supports SSO through SAML and OIDC.
+Only one method can be active at a time.

+#### SAML

 **Prerequisites**